Inventory management software

-When an item is shipped or sold, your invoicing or point-of-sale (POS) software identifies the item and adjusts the stock records automatically.
+When an item is shipped or sold, your invoicing or point-of-sale (POS) software identifies the item and adjusts the inventory records automatically.
 Think about the scanner at the supermarket checkout – that’s part of an inventory management system.

 What to look for in inventory management software